-We have entered into \$100.0 million of forward-starting interest rate swap agreements to hedge against the risk of variability of future interest payments on a portion of debt we anticipate issuing in 2018.
-The fair values of these contracts at March 31, 2018 were recorded on our balance sheets as other current assets of \$17.6 million, with the offset recorded to other comprehensive income.
+During second quarter 2018, we entered into \$100.0 million of treasury lock agreements to protect against the risk of variability of a portion of debt we anticipate issuing in 2019.
+We previously entered into \$100.0 million of interest rate swap agreements to protect against the risk of variability of future interest payments on a portion of debt we anticipate issuing in 2018.
+The fair value of these interest rate derivative agreements at June 30, 2018 was a net asset of \$19.3 million (recorded as \$19.5 million current assets, \$0.2 million non-current assets and \$0.4 million non-current liabilities on our consolidated balance sheets), with the offset recorded to other comprehensive income.
 We account for these agreements as cash flow hedges.